MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## Next steps

-Use one of the following methods to provide feedback about the AIP mobile apps:
+Use one of the following methods to provide feedback about the AIP mobile viewer apps:

 - Go to **Settings** > **Send feedback**
 - Post your question on our [Yammer site](https://www.yammer.com/AskIPTeam)